ERC-Karst/KNdata-public/README.md

 - `art`: artificial

 ### Cave list:
+This lists all the cave from our database.
+The cave with number starting with a C are stored on a private database and are here just as information.

  **id** | short name | total length [m]| total depth [m]| csdim [%]| n° CC | mean degree | country | license
 |---|---|---|---|---|---|---|---|---|